destinyae/docs/README.md

 Avail provides a secure, trust-minimized base layer designed for high data availability, forming the cornerstone of next-generation, scalable applications.
 Its core features include:

 - **Data Blob Indexing**: Streamlines data indexing by associating transaction data with specific application IDs.
-- **Erasure Encoding**: Enhances data resilience, making it more challenging for nodes to withhold information.
+- **Erasure Encoding**: This enhances data resilience, making it more challenging for nodes to withhold information.
 - **KZG Polynomial Commitments**: Guarantees data presence in the block header.
 - **Decentralized Network of Validators**: Targets a network of up to 1,000 external validators to minimize centralization risks.
 - **Validity Proofs**: Enables light clients to instantly confirm state correctness and data availability upon finalization.